Mchy-DP/Mchy/docs/lang.md

 }
 ```
 #### Public
-The `@public` decorator can proceed any function with no parameters.
+The `@public` decorator can precede any function with no parameters.
 When the `@public` decorator is used the function will be callable from in world via the `/function` command at the location `<file name>:generated/public/<function name>`.
 ```py
 # In the file apple_prints.mchy
 @public